Don Blankenship is running on Trumpism in West Virginia. The GOP is worried it will work.

 Both are businessman-turned-politicians whose names are synonymous with their industries.
 Both tapped into raw nativism during their respective runs.
 And both have used conspiracy theories to dismiss glaring issues with their candidacies.

-But now that Blankenship is within striking distance of upsetting the two candidates in Tuesday's primary who Washington Republicans would rather see run against vulnerable Democratic Sen. Joe Manchin in November, Trump-world and establishment Republicans have joined forces to upend a candidate whose upstart run looks like a clone of Trump's successful bid just two years ago.
+But now that Blankenship is within striking distance of upsetting two candidates who Washington Republicans would rather see run against vulnerable Democratic Sen. Joe Manchin in November, Trump-world and establishment Republicans have joined forces to upend a candidate whose upstart run looks like a clone of Trump's successful bid just two years ago.

+Trump himself voiced concern on Monday, the day before the race's primary, when he urged West Virginia voters to reject Blankenship in favor of a more electable candidate.

+"Don Blankenship, currently running for Senate, can't win the General Election in your State...No way!
+Remember Alabama.
+Vote Rep. Jenkins or A.G.
+Morrisey!"
+Trump tweeted.

 "Our polls are close," West Virginia Attorney General Patrick Morrisey, another candidate for the Senate nomination, told a small audience here on Sunday evening.
 "They are showing that Blankenship and I are tied."